 - How to find out when my vintage watch was made?

-- What is the value of a vintage watch?
+- What is my vintage watch worth?

 - How can I sell my vintage watch?